Over There: World War I Genealogical Research

 Dudek, Debra M. World War I Research Guide: Tracing American Military and Non-Combatant Ancestors.
-Request a .pdf of this e-book here.
+Request a free .pdf of this e-book here.

 Newman, John J. Uncle, We Are Ready!: Registering America’s Men, 1917-1918: A Guide to Researching World War I Draft Registration Cards.
 North Salt Lake, UT: Heritage Quest, 2001.

 Schaefer, Christina K. The Great War: A Guide to the Service Records of All the World’s Fighting Men and Volunteers.
 Baltimore: Genealogical Publishing Co., 1998.

 Fold3.com ($) or Fold3 Library Edition (free at Grapevine Library).
 Has sixty publications pertaining to US involvement in WWI.

 Ancestry.com ($) or Ancestry Library Edition (free at Grapevine Library).
 For individual searches, go to Search -> Military –> USA –> State (or omit State).
 If you subscribe to Ancestry.com, enter this URL to see a list of World War I databases: https://www.ancestry.com/search/categories/war_wwi/